Kumquat Recipes: Salsa, Meat Sauce, Chutney, Relish, Marmalade

 Seems like a good problem to me: Lucky Yerushalmis!
 You bet I would know what to do with a kumquat tree.
 In the absence of a tree growing in your backyard (or worse, in the absence of a backyard), pick up a few pints at the produce market, and have fun playing with them.
 The diminutive fruit, Chinese in origin, is not just any orange wannabe and should be treated with the reverence it deserves.
 It has an intense citrus flavor and a pleasantly bitter bite, and a wonderful floral fragrance, making it equally at home for savory and sweet preparations.
 The whole fruit gets eaten, skin and all.
 Here are some simple recipes that come to mind, no need to be exact here.

 - Kumquat Marmalade.
-1 pound kumquat (about 2 cups), 1 pound lemons (2 nice size), quartered, 4 cups sugar, 4 cups water, juice of 2 lemons.
+1 pound kumquat (about 2 cups), 1 pound lemons (2 nice size), quartered and seeded, 4 cups sugar, 4 cups water, juice of 2 lemons.
 Grind the whole fruit coarsely in a food processor.
 Bring all but last ingredient to a boil in a saucepan.
 Reduce the flame to medium, and cook about 45 minutes, stirring occasionally to prevent scorching.
 Stir in the lemon juice.
 Store in wide-mouth glass jars and refrigerate.
 Makes about 3 pints.

 - Kumquat Chutney.
 2-inch piece fresh ginger, 1 medium onion quartered, 3 cups kumquat, 1 cup cider vinegar, 11/2 cups sugar, 3 tablespoons curry, 1 teaspoon salt, 2 cups water.
 In a food processor, finely grind the ginger, onion and kumquat, using the pulse button, making sure you don’t turn the mixture to a puree (you want a fine texture).
 Bring the ground mixture and all remaining ingredients to a boil in a saucepan, then reduce the flame to medium, and cook, stirring occasionally, 30 minutes.
 Transfer the mixture to wide-mouth glass jars and refrigerate.
 The mixture will thicken as it cools.
 Makes about 3 pints.